 - 2.1.
 In 2016 PUSH published a Spatial Position Statement to help inform Local Plans and assist individual Councils in meeting the Duty to Cooperate.
 It was developed as a non-statutory document to inform long-term decisions about the level and distribution of development across South Hampshire.
 The Position Statement resulted in all needs being met to 2026 and the majority of needs being met through to 2034, with the rate of delivery for new homes being increased by approximately 34%. - 2.2.
 The Position Statement included a number of spatial principles that underpinned its development, a series of key principles that were applied through the evolution of the spatial approach and a suite of policies that form the spatial approach.
-These include housing distribution; strategic development locations; distribution of additional employment floor space; strategic employment locations; waterfront sites of sub-regional significance; retailing and town centres; green infrastructure; strategic countryside gaps; environment; encouraging modal shift; highway improvements; social infrastructure; and utilities infrastructure. - 2.3.
-Clearly time has moved on since the production of the Spatial Position Statement and there is a need to review and update it.
+These include housing distribution; strategic development locations; distribution of additional employment floorspace; strategic employment locations; waterfront sites of sub-regional significance; retailing and town centres; green infrastructure; strategic countryside gaps; environment; encouraging modal shift; highway improvements; social infrastructure; and utilities infrastructure. - 2.3.
+Time has moved on since the production of the Spatial Position Statement and there is a clear need to review and update it.
 Standardised assessments of housing need (objectively assessed need) indicate a need to significantly increase housing provision, there is a need to extend the period covered by the Position Statement beyond 2034 and in particular, to address cross-boundary environmental issues such as the impact of development on water and air quality and on protected sites of international nature conservation importance.
 In planning for major development, it is also important to maintain and enhance a coherent pattern of town and countryside, to protect towns and villages with a distinct identity and appropriate countryside gaps. - 2.4.
 In December 2018 PUSH agreed that the rationale and justification for a possible Green Belt designation be included as part of any joint work taken forward under the Duty to Cooperate initiative.
 Potential Green Belt designation should be considered alongside the role for green infrastructure, both to serve recreational needs of residents and provide environmental mitigation and enhancement, especially for likely adverse impacts on the integrity of European Nature Conservation sites.
 In particular, cross-boundary (e.g. catchment-wide) mitigation measures may need land to be allocated to deal with recreation pressures and water and air quality issues, depending on the results of the Habitat Regulations Assessment and Appropriate Assessment.
 This could also help meet some of the policy aims around climate change (a number of local authorities have declared climate emergencies) and health and wellbeing. - 2.5.
 Government policy has also evolved and some strategic issues to be addressed through planning policies, particularly through the location and form of development, have gained greater priority.
 Issues such as climate change, health and wellbeing, biodiversity and natural capital and environmental net gain have all increased in prominence within public consciousness.
-All of these issues will affect the location and design of new development in the future. - 2.6.
-National planning policy provided through the latest NPPF, published in February 2019, makes it clear that Local Plans should contain strategic policies that, as a minimum, meet their own needs for housing and other uses, as well as any needs that cannot be met within neighbouring areas (para 11).
+All of these issues will affect the location and design of new development in the future.

-2.7.
+- 2.6.
+National planning policy provided through the latest NPPF, published in July 2021, makes it clear that Local Plans should contain strategic policies that, as a minimum, meet their own needs for housing and other uses, as well as any needs that cannot be met within neighbouring areas, unless there are strong reasons to restrict the growth in the plan's area (as set out in para 11 of the NPPF and the accompanying footnote). - 2.7.
 The NPPF (para 20) states that,